2013 Illinois International Journal of

 Champaign, Illinois 61820

-b.
-Tangible project output.
+- Tangible project output.
 The Department expects a student to produce tangible project output that is then graded by the faculty member supervising his/her investigation/ research project.
-Generally, such project output is in the form of a written report, in good format, describing the student’s investigation/research project.1 The report for an independent study awarding one semester hour of credit should be approximately ten to twelve pages in length, while reports for independent studies awarding greater amounts of credit generally will need to be considerably longer depending upon the nature of the project.
+Generally, such project output is in the form of a written report, in good format, describing the student’s investigation/research project.* The report for an independent study awarding 1 credit hour should be approximately ten to twelve pages in length, while reports for independent studies awarding greater amounts of credit generally will need to be considerably longer depending upon the nature of the project.
 Further, the student’s independent study course grade should reflect evaluations of both the report content and its English writing style and grammar.

-3. Faculty supervisors should require students to prepare an adequate investigation/research project proposal and attach a copy of the proposal to the Independent Study petition form forwarded to the appropriate program advisor.
+- To qualify for Independent Study, students must prepare an adequate investigation/research project proposal and attach a copy of the proposal to the Independent Study petition form forwarded to the appropriate program adviser.
 The Department expects that electives, both accountancy and non-accountancy, taken by accountancy master’s students form coherent programs of graduate study that relate to the program’s required accountancy courses.
 Thus, project proposals for ACCY 593 should justify the investigation/research project topic in relation to the student’s program of study.

-4. The Department expects faculty directing investigation/research projects to exercise appropriate supervision.
-Faculty should establish appropriate milestones and benchmarks for a student’s investigation/research project and should require the student to submit progress reports at reasonable times throughout the semester.
+- Students should note that faculty will establish appropriate milestones and benchmarks for a student’s investigation/research project and will require the student to submit progress reports at reasonable times throughout the semester.